better-friend/better-friend-server/README.md

 }
 ```

-If the **username** and **password** are correct, the server will return a JSON token that allow you access to the dates specific
-to each username.
+If the **username** and **password** are correct, the server will return a JSON token that allow you access to the dates link specific to each username.